 ‘What are you doing?’
 Draco asked shocked, looking at down at the hands that were still placed firmly on his chest, raising his eyebrow in that quizzical way that made me sure that his trademark smirk wasn’t far behind.

 ‘Sorry,’ I said dropping my hands instantly to my sides, feeling the embarrassment creep up inside me, being sure to look anywhere but at him, ‘it’s just that people are starting to come back from Hogsmeade,’ I finished rather pathetically.

-‘So I see.
-And you don’t want to be seen with me?’ he questioned in a tone that despite my best intentions, made me look up into eyes that looked more than a little disappointed.
+‘So I see,’ he said looking up the corridor where a group of Hufflepuff’s were walking past carrying numerous bags.
+Understanding quickly took over his features,’ And you don’t want to be seen with me?’ he questioned in a tone that despite my best intentions, made me look up into eyes that looked more than a little disappointed.

-‘I really don’t care what they think,’ he exclaimed, ‘but I see your point.
+‘I really don’t care what they think,’ he stated simply, ‘but I see your point.
 Why make a fuss over nothing, eh?
 Well I guess I’ll go first then, save you from being seen with me.
-I wouldn’t want to ruin your reputation.
-See you on Monday.’
+I wouldn’t want to ruin your reputation.’

 And with that he was gone, walking away from me, without looking back.
 For some strange reason I had the feeling like I had done the wrong thing and I felt almost disappointed at how it had ended.

 I didn’t have time to dwell on why, as I heard someone behind me calling my name.

 ‘Hermione, hey what are you doing down here,’ came the voice of Harry.
 I turned around to find Harry, Ron and Ginny walking towards me, laden with shopping bags.
 I gave a quick glance behind me just to make sure that Malfoy was gone and breathed a sigh of relief when there was nothing down the corridor but statues.